EzekTec-Inc/rust_tokio_liveproject/README.md

 # rust_tokio_liveproject
+This application showcases working with async (tokio) in rust.
 Quick implementation of tokio and hyper in Rust programming language